centre-for-humanities-computing/computational-thinking/content/lesson-2.rst

 Decisions in programming
 ------------------------

-Up until now, we haven’t discussed anything directly related to writing designing a program.
+Up until now, we haven’t discussed anything directly related to writing a program.
 This has been intentional because the exercise in this section is going to address that.
 Programming is actually better described as problem solving and using the four components of computational thinking is a guide on how to do that.
 So, you actually